 Looking for the perfect little runaround?
-Compare some of the biggest names in the auto industry to find the best small car for your needs
+Compare some of the biggest motoring names in Canstar Blue’s small car review and ratings.

 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 Brands with equal overall satisfaction ratings are listed in alphabetical order.

 Canstar Blue research finalised in October 2016, published in December 2016.

 See our Ratings Methodology.

 Australia loves its big Aussie sixes and eights, but with the way fuel and the cost of ownership is rising, many people are looking for a cheaper alternative.
 Thus, there has been a huge rise in the number of small cars and hatchbacks on our roads over the last decade or so.
 Small cars present a fuel efficient alternative, while still retaining usefulness with their hatch design.
 Two manufacturers leading the charge are Mazda and Suzuki.

 We can say that with confidence because Mazda and, for the second year in a row, Suzuki have topped our customer satisfaction ratings, based on the survey responses of hundreds of Australian motorists who have recently bought a new small car.

 Mazda and Suzuki have plenty in common, other than the fact that they’re both Japanese brands.
 They both earned five-star reviews for overall small car satisfaction from their Aussie owners, in addition to that hugely important factor of reliability.
 They also both rated four stars on value for money.
 However, there were some small variations in the ratings:

 Driving experience was found to be the greatest driver of customer satisfaction for owners of small cars.
 This is telling, as people obviously don’t want to compromise on things like comfort and driving dynamics just because they are in a small car.